EECS3311F24/project-cloudwave/doc/sprint1/sprint1.md

 Team Capacity: Each member spent at least 10 hours on the project.

 User Stories for Sprint 1:

-User Story 1: User Sign-Up
+User Story 1: Task Management for a Fitness Enthusiast
-- Story: As a fitness enthusiast, I want to sign up by entering my name and email so that I can have a personalized experience with the app and track my progress.
+Story: As a fitness enthusiast, I want to organize my to-do items based on my energy levels (e.g., stressed or productive) so that I can manage tasks related to workouts and self-care more effectively.

-- Acceptance Criteria:
+Acceptance Criteria:
-  - Input fields for name and email
+Input field for task description
-  - "Sign Up" button to submit
-  - Data is saved locally in a text file
-  - Confirmation message displayed upon successful sign-up

-Tasks
+Dropdown to select task priority (Low Priority or High Priority) "Add Task" button to submit task data
+Tasks categorized in different panels based on priority Completed tasks move to the "Completed Tasks" panel

+Tasks:
+1. Set Up Task Input and Priority Selection:
+Assigned to: Najwa
-Task 1: Set up JTextField input fields for username and password.
+Description: Set up JTextField for task input and a dropdown (JComboBox) to select task priority.
-- Assigned to: Najwa
-- Estimation: 2 points (1 hour)
+Estimation: 2 points (1 hour)

-Task 2: Create a "Login" button for submitting user data.
+2. Implement "Add Task" Button Functionality:
-- Assigned to: Abdihakim
+Assigned to: Abdihakim
-- Estimation: 1 point (30 minutes)

-Task 3: Implement functionality to save user data (username and password) to a text file.
+Description: Create an "Add Task" button that adds tasks to the appropriate panel based on the selected priority.
+Estimation: 2 points (1 hour)

+3. Move Task to Completed Panel Upon Completion:
 Assigned to: Hamza
+Description: Add functionality to move a task to the "Completed Tasks" panel when it is marked as completed.
 Estimation: 3 points (1.5 hours)

-Task 4: Display a confirmation message upon successful sign-up (e.g., using JOptionPane).
+4. Display Completed Tasks:
 Assigned to: Najwa
+Description: Ensure completed tasks are displayed in the "Completed Tasks" panel and are disabled to prevent further modification.
 Estimation: 1 point (30 minutes)
 Total Estimate for User Story 1: 3 points